 The first year modules give you an introduction to the fundamentals of environmental science, providing you with a foundation for more advanced material in the following years.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

 You'll take a range of core modules to develop your knowledge of environmental science.
-You can then begin to tailor your degree to your own interests with a choice of optional modules.
+You can then begin to tailor your degree to your own interests with a choice of option modules.

-You can also replace some optional modules with electives from other Departments.
+You can also replace some option modules with electives from other Departments.

 Your year in industry placement will start in June or July and will run for nine to twelve months.
 You'll be paid at a rate typical of the industry hosting the placement.

 You'll be guided through the process of finding a placement by a dedicated member of staff.
 You'll be expected to perform well throughout the application process so that you secure the placement: helping you get practical experience that will be invaluable after graduation.